Bucknell students must re-apply for aid each year during their time at Bucknell. Deadline to reapply is March 15.

 Note: FAFSA data errors may delay aid disbursement.

 If this is your first time applying for Bucknell need-based aid, the CSS Profile must also be completed.
-You can find it at student.collegeboard.org/profile
+You can find it at student.collegeboard.org/profile .
+The CSS code for Bucknell is 2050.

 The student and at least one parent must sign the Bucknell University Financial Aid Data Form.